rokwire/core-auth-library-go/README.md

 ### `authservice`
 The `authservice` package provides the `AuthService` type which contains the configurations to locate and communicate with the ROKWIRE Auth Service.
 The other packages in this library depend on the `AuthService` object to handle any necessary communication with this central Auth Service.

+This package also provides the `ServiceRegLoader`, `ServiceRegManager`, and `ServiceAccountManager` types.
+The `ServiceRegManager` type uses the configuration defined in an `AuthService` instance and a `ServiceRegLoader` instance to load, store, and manage service registration data (`ServiceReg` type).
+The `ServiceAccountManager` type uses the configuration defined in an `AuthService` to load, storage, and manage service account data (e.g., access tokens of the `AccessToken` type).

 ### `coreservice`
 The `coreservice` package provides the `CoreService` type which contains the configurations and helper functions to utilize certain functions implemented by the ROKWIRE Core Building Block.
 One example of these functions is getting the IDs of accounts deleted within a set amount of time ago.